La Fare-les-Oliviers

 La Fare-les-Oliviers (/fr/; La Fara deis Oliviers) is a commune in the Bouches-du-Rhône department in the Provence-Alpes-Côte d'Azur region in Southern France.
-Located in the Aix-Marseille-Provence Metropolis, it had a population of 8,666 in 2018.
+It is part of the Aix-Marseille-Provence Metropolis.

 History

 A locally renowned castle, Castellas, was built in the 10th century.
 In the 18th century, a pavilion was built in the centre of the village.

 Geography

 La Fare-les-Oliviers is situated 20.6 km (12.8 mi) to the west-northwest of Aix-en-Provence and 12.5 km (7.7 mi) to the southeast of Salon-de-Provence.